sjfakharian/Data-Insight-Tools/Causal_Connector.md

 - Assess how sensitive findings are to unobserved confounding
 - Test alternative model specifications
-- Explore how results change with different analytical choices[^1]
+- Explore how results change with different analytical choices

 #### Pre-register Analyses When Possible